lipengfeizju/Wheeled-Robot/README.md

 # General Descriptions #

-In 2016, I undertook the project, Robot Indoor Self-localization and Multi-robot Communication, aiming to make two wheeled robots imitate the ¡°Retro Snaker¡± game based on LabVIEW and NI robot.
+In 2016, I undertook the project, Robot Indoor Self-localization and Multi-robot Communication, aiming to make two wheeled robots imitate the "Retro Snaker" game based on LabVIEW and NI robot.
 The main problem was how to realize the mutual cooperation and communication among robots.

 # Main Contribution #
 * Applied NI Labview software to control the robot real-time via Wireless Local Area Networks;